 Investing in Sustainable Development: innovative finance and financing strategies

-The 2019 Financing for Development Forum opened on Monday 15 in New York and is still ongoing.
+The 2019 Financing for Development Forum took place in New York from April 15 to April 18.
 Four years on from the landmark 2015 Third International Conference on Financing for Development, held in Addis Ababa, Ethiopia, what is needed to ensure that sufficient resources are dedicated to the achievement of the Sustainable Development Goals?

 The Addis Ababa Action Agenda provides a comprehensive global framework for financing for sustainable development, setting a new paradigm for achieving the Sustainable Development Goals.